awsdocs/amazon-athena-user-guide/doc_source/glue-best-practices.md

 ## Using AWS Glue Crawlers<a name="schema-crawlers"></a>

-AWS Glue crawlers help discover and register the schema for datasets in the AWS Glue Data Catalog\.
-The crawlers go through your data, and inspect portions of it to determine the schema\.
+AWS Glue crawlers help discover the schema for datasets and register them as tables in the AWS Glue Data Catalog\.
+The crawlers go through your data and determine the schema\.
 In addition, the crawler can detect and register partitions\.
-For more information, see [Cataloging Data with a Crawler](https://docs.aws.amazon.com/glue/latest/dg/add-crawler.html) in the *AWS Glue Developer Guide*\.
+For more information, see [Defining Crawlers](https://docs.aws.amazon.com/glue/latest/dg/add-crawler.html) in the *AWS Glue Developer Guide*\.
+Tables from data that were successfully crawled can be queried from Athena\.

 **Note**
 Athena does not recognize [exclude patterns](https://docs.aws.amazon.com/glue/latest/dg/define-crawler.html#crawler-data-stores-exclude) that you specify for an AWS Glue crawler\.
 For example, if you have an Amazon S3 bucket that contains both `.csv` and `.json` files and you exclude the `.json` files from the crawler, Athena queries both groups of files\.
 To avoid this, place the files that you want to exclude in a different location\.